 Nursing home abuse is unequivocally the result of the economic forces existing in our society today.
 66 percent of nursing homes licensed in this country today are privately owned and for profit.
 52 percent of those facilities are part of a chain (“Chain” facilities are owned or leased by a multi-facility organization.
 The remaining facilities are individually owned and operated).
 Nursing homes are big business, and big business focuses on profitability and the need to maintain the “bottom line”, many times to the detriment of providing adequate and necessary services to its residents.
 Compounded by the increased demands of an aging society and the need for more of our population to utilize the services of nursing homes, the conflicts between the need to provide proper service and care to its residents while maximizing profits will undoubtedly breed more opportunity for resident abuse.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
-You are encouraged to call our office any time at (407) 888-8000 for a free consultation.
+You are encouraged to call our office any time at 800-257-1822 for a free consultation.
 It would be an honor to answer any questions you may have.